taisei-project/taisei/doc/ENVIRON.rst

 Introduction
 ------------

-Some of Taisei's more advanced configuration options are delegated to `environment variables
+Some of Taisei’s more advanced configuration options are delegated to `environment variables
 <https://en.wikipedia.org/wiki/Environment_variable>`__.
 This document attempts to describe them all.

-Generally you don't need to set any of them.
+Generally you don’t need to set any of them.
 They are intended for developers and advanced users only.
 Therefore, familiarity with the concept is assumed.

 In addition to the variables listed here, those processed by our runtime dependencies (such as SDL) also take effect,